 If you have decided to have your acoustic neuroma surgically removed, you may wish to ask some of the following questions of your surgeons.
 Be sure that you are comfortable with the responses:

-- How many acoustic tumors have you removed this month/this year and what specific training in acoustic tumor surgery have you had?
+- How many acoustic neuromas have you evaluated or managed this year and what specific training in acoustic neuromas have you had?

-- What microsurgical approach do you recommend for my tumor size, location, age, health and level of hearing?
-How comfortable are you with each of the surgical approaches?
+- What surgical approach do you recommend for my tumor size, location, age, health and level of hearing and why?

 - For a tumor the size and shape of mine, what have been your results with respect to facial nerve function, both temporary and permanent?

-- What has been your rate of surgical complication with respect to stroke, infection, bleeding, cerebral spinal fluid (CSF) leak and headache?
+- What has been your rate of surgical complications with respect to stroke, infection, bleeding, and cerebral spinal fluid (CSF) leak?